suneel0101/django-easyrest/README.md

         }
 ```

-# How to Customize EasyRest<a name="how-to-customize-easyrest">&nbsp;</a>
+# Bend EasyRest to Your Will<a name="bend-easyrest-to-your-will">&nbsp;</a>

-You may have custom needs for your api.
-Here's some advice on how to extend EasyRest to meet those needs.
+#### Fact: EasyRest is 160 lines of code.

-* If you want to modify what the URLs look like, you should subclass `easyrest.API` and use that subclass as your API.
+#### Fact: You may have custom needs for your API.
-* If you want to modify how results are retrieved, subclass `APIResource` and modify the `get_list` and `get_one` methods
+#### Fact: If you read the source code, you'll know how to extend EasyRest to suit your needs.

-* If you want to add POST, CREATE or UPDATE funcionality, subclass the views and use those views in your `get_urls` method (to do that would have to subclass API, as mentioned above).
-In addition, you'll probably want to add methods to `APIResource` to deal with those CRUD operations.
+#### My Recommendations
-* If you want to plug in a different authentication/authorization scheme, define the `authorize` method of the APIResource.
+Whether you want to change the url schema, add more CRUD methods, or change the way data is retrieved,

-These are just a few guidelines.
-If you modify it in other cool ways, please let me know, I'd be excited to learn!
+always feel free to subclass `easyrest.API`, `easyrest.APIResource`, and the `ListView` and `ItemView` to your heart's desire.

-The *main point* is that since there are only 160 lines of code, you can see the inner workings of this library really easily and feel free to bend it to your will!
+Let me know how you extend EasyRest, I'd be excited to learn and potentially get some pull requests!

 # How to Hack on EasyRest<a name="how-to-hack-on-easyrest">&nbsp;</a>
 1. git clone this repo